fortinet/azure-templates/FortiManager/single-1nic/README.md

 ### Azure CLI
 To fast track the deployment, use the Azure Cloud Shell.
 The Azure Cloud Shell is an in-browser CLI that contains Terraform and other tools for deployment into Microsoft Azure.
 It is accessible via the Azure Portal or directly at [https://shell.azure.com/](https://shell.azure.com).
 You can copy and paste the below one-liner to get started with your deployment.

-`cd ~/clouddrive/ && wget -qO- https://github.com/fortinet/azure-templates/archive/main.tar.gz | tar zxf - && cd ~/clouddrive/azure-templates-master/FortiManager/single-1nic-private/ && ./deploy.sh`
+`cd ~/clouddrive/ && wget -qO- https://github.com/fortinet/azure-templates/archive/main.tar.gz | tar zxf - && cd ~/clouddrive/azure-templates-main/FortiManager/single-1nic-private/ && ./deploy.sh`

 ![Azure Cloud Shell](images/azure-cloud-shell.png)

 After deployment, you will be shown the IP addresses of all deployed components.
-You can access using the private IP assigned to the FortiManager on port 443.
+This information is also stored in the output directory in the 'summary.out' file.
+You can access both management GUI's using the private IP assigned to the FortiManager on port 443.

 ## Requirements and limitations

 The Azure ARM template deployment deploys different resources and is required to have the access rights and quota in your Microsoft Azure subscription to deploy the resources.

 - The template will deploy Standard D3s VMs for this architecture.
 Other VM instances are supported as well with a recomended minimum of 2 vCPU and 4Gb of RAM.
-A list can be found [here](https://docs.fortinet.com/vm/azure/fortimanager/6.2/azure-cookbook/6.2.0/351055/instance-type-support)
+A list can be found [here](https://docs.fortinet.com/document/fortimanager-public-cloud/7.0.0/azure-administration-guide/351055/instance-type-support)
 - A Network Security Group is installed that only opens TCP port 22, 443 and 514 for access to the FortiManager.
 Additional ports might be needed to support your use case and are documented [here](https://docs.fortinet.com/document/fortimanager/6.2.0/ports-and-protocols/189421/incoming-ports)
 - License for FortiManager
   - BYOL: A demo license can be made available via your Fortinet partner or on our website.
 These can be injected during deployment or added after deployment.